dwwaite/learning_rust/README.md

 # real    4m45.364s
 ```

 This is actually the worst option, although the code does simplify quite a bit.
+I'm unsure if this is due to the way I changed the way character case is handled, or the inefficiency of one `push()` per character, rather than the less frequent `extend()` calls in the other versions.

 ---